This article will talk about the Best Methods to Save Water since this one is one of the top necessity of our body.

 We are fortunate to have an all-day, full-week, whole-year access to clean water.
 Getting a drink of water has become as easy for us as turning on the nearest tap.
 Understandably, this ease of convenience has made us take the considerable resources required in getting fresh water to every Australian home for granted.

-Did you know though that Australia is the driest populated continent on Earth yet we are among the highest consumers of water per capita in the world?
+Did you know though that Australia is the driest populated continent on Earth yet we are among the highest consumers of water per capital in the world?
 With escalating climate change, our rainfall patterns are becoming increasingly less predictable.
 In our current environmental state, saving freshwater whenever, wherever we can has never been more important.

 - Get those leaky Taps fixed – Even a tap that drips at a snail’s pace can waste up to 20,000 litres per year.
 That is about two months worth of water you use on a daily basis.
 This is a precious resource you pay for but never use.